-Use Camera File
+Using a Camera File

-If your device supports the use of a camera file, also known as a device configuration file, you can select it in the Image Acquisition Explorer.
-For example, some frame grabbers support these files.
-The camera file is provided by the device manufacturer.
-See your device documentation for more information.
+If your device supports the use of a camera file, also known as a device configuration file, you can select it under the device name in the Hardware Browser.
+For example, some frame grabbers support them.